Humarr/async_appwrite_playground-for-python/README.md

+# Author:

+Umar Saadu

+# Email: Saaduumar42@gmail.com

-# Appwrite's Python Playground 🎮
+# Async Appwrite's Python Playground 🎮

-Appwrite playground is a simple way to explore the Appwrite API & Appwrite Python SDK.
-Use the source code of this repository to learn how to use the different Appwrite Python SDK features.
+Async Appwrite playground is a simple way to explore the Appwrite API & Appwrite Python SDK asynchronously.
+Use the source code of this repository to learn how to use the different Appwrite Python SDK features asynchronously.

 **Work in progress**